ChristophSchmidl/books/README.md

 	* **Bookmark:** page 216
 - [ ] Bayesian Statistics the Fun Way: Understanding Statistics and Probability with Star Wars, LEGO, and Rubber Ducks by **Will Kurt**
 - [ ] Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan by **John Kruschke**
+- [ ] Bayesian Methods for Hackers: Probabilistic Programming and Bayesian Inference by **Cameron Davidson-Pilon**
 - [ ] Mathematical Methods for Physics and Engineering: A Comprehensive Guide by **K. F. Riley**
 - [ ] Calculus for Dummies by **Mark Ryan**
 - [ ] Calculus Workbook For Dummies by **Mark Ryan**